Techgrounds-Cloud-9/cloud-9-karimtouzani24/01_Fundamentals_1/presenting_presentation.md

 Make your presentation interactive
 Make your presentation interactive to keep the attention of your audience.
-Use SlideLizard to include polls in your presentation, where your audience can vote directly from their smartphone and discuss the answers as soon as you received all votes.
-Here you can also find more tips for increasing audience engagement.

 conclusion:
 - sum up with key takeaways.
 - how they can put into practice what they learned.
 - make sure you loop back to your original opening statement and give your audience actionable steps to take in order to reach the solution you have to offer them.

+A good conclusion summarizes the key points you made or highlights what the audience should have learned.
+It clarifies the general purpose of your presentation and reinforces the reason for viewing it.
+Here are the slides you may want to include:

+Summary.
+List what goals your audience have achieved, what knowledge they got, and how this information can help them in the future.
+Conclusion.
+Here you can thank your audience for viewing the presentation.

 tips:
 - No more than 10 slides in total.